ualberta-smr/DocumentationQuality/README.md

 127.0.0.1:8000/docquality
 ```

-### Locally
+### Manually
-If you want to run the metric implementations locally you can run this Python file: `Summary/analyze.py` and include a call with your interested library documentation link.
+If you want to run the metric implementations manually you can run this Python file: `Summary/analyze.py` and include a call with your interested library documentation link.
 For example,
 ```python
 # debug_metrics(language, library_name, doc_url, gh_url, domain)
 debug_metrics("python", "orjson", "https://github.com/ijl/orjson", "https://github.com/ijl/orjson.git", "json")
 ```

 Note that the MySQL database must still be setup (or you can modify method `debug_metrics` in `Summary/analyze/analyze.py` to print values instead).

+The debug_metrics method can also be modified to include or exclude which metrics you want to run by commenting out the call to that metric.
+By default, all metrics are run and database updates are made.

+# Running the survey scripts
+The survey script to analyze survey responses can be found in this directory:
+`Summary/survey/main.py`.

+You can simply run `./main.py` in this directory to run the script with the `responses.csv` and `responses_filtered.csv` found in the same directory.
+This will create (or update) the plots found in the `Summary/survey/plots/` directory.

 ## Limitations
 1. The service currently requires the library's GitHub repo to contain its source code in a `src` or `<library_name>` directory, otherwise the scripts are not able to find the source code.
 For example, NLTK stores its source code under the directory `nltk`, while CoreNLP stores its source code under a `src` directory.